Syndicate (2012 video game): Marketing

 In 2008, Electronic Arts announced that Starbreeze Studios was working with EA on two projects; one was a new project set in one of EA's older franchises under the name Project Redlime.
 The name "Syndicate" was trademarked multiple times by Starbreeze and EA, and a small portion of the game's script was accidentally leaked before the game's official revelation.
 EA officially revealed the game on 12 September 2011, and announced that it is a reboot for the franchise.
 A demo of the game, which only included the co-op mode and the "Western Europe" map, was released for the Xbox Live Marketplace and PlayStation Network on 31 January 2012.
-The game was announced and shipped in under six months; it was released worldwide on 21 February 2012.
+The game was announced and shipped in under six months; it was released for PlayStation 3, Windows, and Xbox 360 on 21 February 2012 in North America and on 24 February in Europe.